 Experiencing a sudden menopause can mean these symptoms come on more quickly and may be more intense than with a natural menopause.

 In the long term, there is some concern that women who have an early menopause because of treatment for breast cancer are more at risk of heart disease and osteoporosis (thinning of the bones) in later life.

-Guidance recommends that anyone with primary breast cancer having ovarian suppression treatment is offered a baseline bone density scan (DEXA scan).
+Some women with primary breast cancer having ovarian suppression treatment will be offered a baseline bone density scan (DEXA scan).
 Read more about osteoporosis and reducing your risk.